bengao01/3D-Ball-Game/README.md

 # 3D-Ball-Game
-Short Unity game I made
+This was a short Unity game I made.
+The user controls a ball and can move around the level, collecting points as you roll through objects.